-Received: 12 February 2025 Revised: 13 February 2025, 17 March 2025 Accepted: 27 March 2025
+Received: 12 February 2025 Revised: 13 February 2025, 17 March 2025 Accepted: 27 March 2025 Published: 30 April 2025

-In terms of methodology, use was made of sets of general and special research methods.
+In terms of methodology, I incorporated a sets of general and special research methods.
 The general methods used were analysis, synthesis, induction, and deduction.
 The special methods were content analysis, the bibliographical method, and the narrative method.